-Choose your email provider from the list.
-If you don't see your email provider, click "Add Other Mail Account."
-Then click Continue.
+Choose your email provider from the list, then click Continue.

-Mail asks for your name, email address, and email password.
-Fill in this information, then click Create.
+Enter your name, email address, and email password, then click Create.

 Compose new messages

-When you're finsihed, click the Send button .
+When you're finished, click Send .
 If you're offline, Mail keeps your outgoing messages in the Outbox mailbox until you connect to the Internet.
 If you're not ready to send your message, close its window or select another message.
 Mail keeps your unfinished messages in the Drafts mailbox.

 View your email

 Mail automatically checks your email accounts periodically for new mail.
-To manually check for email, click the Get New Messages button .
+To manually check for email, click the Get Mail button.
 To view an email message, select it from the list of messages on the left side of the Mail window.
 The message body appears on the right side of the window.

 Reply to email

 To reply to a message, click the Reply or Reply All button.
-Type your reply then click the Send button .
-Click the Forward button to send the message to other people.
+Type your reply, then click Send .
+Click Forward to forward a sent message to other people.

-Mail organizes email replies into conversations, to make it easy to follow a thread of messages between you and others.
-Mail collapses text you've already seen in earlier emails so you can read through a topic more easily.
+To make it easy to follow a thread of messages between you and others, Mail organizes email replies into conversations.
+It collapses text you've already seen in earlier emails so you can read through a topic more easily.
 To see all the text of a specific message, click See More.

 When you receive an attachment, double-click it to open it.
-You can also drag attachments out of the email message window, or choose File > Save Attachments if you want to keep the attached files somewhere else on your drive.
+You can also drag attachments out of the email message window, or choose File > Save Attachments.

 Organize your email

 You can create Mailboxes to organize your email messages.
-Mailboxes work like folders in Finder.
+Mailboxes work like folders in the Finder.